Gender disparities in health: Gender bias in clinical trials

 In 1994, the FDA established an Office of Women's Health, which promotes that sex as a biological variable should be explicitly considered in research studies.
 The FDA and NIH have several ongoing formal efforts to improve the study of sex differences in clinical trials, including the Critical Path Initiative, which uses biomarkers, advanced technologies, and new trial designs to better analyze subgroups.
 Another initiative, Drug Trial Snapshots, offers transparency to subgroup analysis via a consumer-focused website.
 However, despite such work, women are less likely to be aware of or to participate in clinical trials.

-Although inclusion of women in clinical trials is now mandated, there is no such mandate for use of female animal models in non-human research.
+Although the inclusion of women in clinical trials is now mandated, there is no such mandate for the use of female animal models in non-human research.
 Typically, male models are used in non-human research and results are generalized to females.
 This can complicate diagnosis.
 A 2011 review article examined sex bias in biomedical research and found that while sex bias has decreased in human clinical trials, particularly since the US National Institute of Health Revitalization Act of 1993, sex bias has increased in non-human studies.
 Additionally, studies often fail to analyze results by sex specifically.
 Another example of this is the thalidomide epidemic.
 In the late 1950s thalidomide was prescribed to pregnant women to treat morning sickness.
 Its use unexpectedly resulted in severe birth defects in over 10,000 children.
 However, proper studies were not conducted to determine adverse effects in women, specifically those who are pregnant and it was determined that mice, the animal model used to test thalidomide, were less sensitive to it than humans.

 Gender bias in diagnosis

 A 2018 literature review of 77 medical articles found gender bias in the patient-provider encounter as it related to pain.
 Their findings confirmed a pattern of expectations and treatment differences between men and women, "not embedded in biological differences but gendered norms."
 For example, women with pain were viewed as "hysterical, emotional, complaining, not wanting to get better, malingerers, and fabricating the pain, as if it is all in her head."
-Women suffering with chronic pain are often erroneously attributed psychological rather than somatic causes for their pain by physicians.
+Women suffering from chronic pain are often erroneously attributed psychological rather than somatic causes for their pain by physicians.
 And in searching for the effect on pain medication given to men and women, studies determined that women received less effective pain relief, less opioid pain medication, more antidepressants, and more psychiatric referrals.

+Chronic pain disproportionately affects women, with 70% of chronic pain sufferers being female.
+While women are more likely to experience chronic pain, 80% of pain studies are conducted on male subjects.
+One study on gender differences in pain found that women tend to experience pain more intensely and more frequently than men.
+Even so, men are given more aggressive treatments and higher doses or stronger painkillers than women.